Albatrozx11/mnist-handwritten-digit-recog/README.md

 This project is licensed under the [MIT License](LICENSE).

 Feel free to explore and contribute to this project.
-If you have any questions or suggestions, please open an issue or reach out to [Your Name].
+If you have any questions or suggestions, please open an issue or reach out to adithyanayithala@gmail.com

 Happy coding!